cynthiaawei/mymelodisc/README.md

 # mymelodisc
 ECE243 Project @ University of Toronto

-This project is part of our **Computer Systems** course at the University of Toronto, where we explored the integration of FPGA hardware and software systems.
+MyMelodisc is a project we developped for our **Computer Systems** course at the **University of Toronto**, where we explored the integration of FPGA hardware and software systems.
 The project was developed using a DE1-SoC board and a **NiosV/ RISC-V** processor, coded entirely in **C** and **Arduino API**.
 For this project, we designed and implemented a fully functional karaoke machine that incorporates real-time processing for audio, video, and lighting effects.

 ## Design Overview